-- An employee must submit the required PEBB Employee Enrollment/ Change form and any supporting documents to their Employing Agency. - A Continuation Coverage Subscriber must submit the required PEBB Continuation Coverage (COBRA) Election/Change, or PEBB Continuation Coverage (Unpaid Leave) Election/Change form (as appropriate) and any supporting documents to the PEBB Program.
+- An employee must make the change online using Benefits 24/7 (once available) or submit the required PEBB Employee Enrollment/ Change form and any supporting documents to their Employing Agency. - A Continuation Coverage Subscriber must make the change online using Benefits 24/7 (once available) or submit the required PEBB Continuation Coverage (COBRA) Election/Change, or PEBB Continuation Coverage (Unpaid Leave) Election/Change form (as appropriate) and any supporting documents to the PEBB Program. - A retired employee of a former employer group must make the change online using Benefits 24/7 (once available) or submit the required PEBB Continuation Coverage (Employer Group Ended Participation) Election/Change form and any supporting documents to the PEBB Program..

-The forms must be received no later than 60 days after the event that creates the special open enrollment.
+The change must be completed online, or the forms must be received, no later than 60 days after the event that creates the special open enrollment.
 In addition, the PEBB Program or the Employing Agency will require the Subscriber to provide proof of a Dependent's eligibility, evidence of the event that created the special open enrollment, or both.